crabmusket/t3d-bones/tutorials/00_the_main_file/README.markdown

 ## First things first

 The very first thing we do in the mainfile is open a splash window.
-This really isn't very necessary, and it's barely visible when your app is as small as this one.
+This really isn't necessary, and it's barely visible when your app is as small as this one.
 But hey, why not?

     displaySplashWindow("splash.bmp");